Nodonisko/hermes-resources/README.md

 ### Code examples + repositories
-- [Try Static Hermes in your app](https://github.com/software-mansion-labs/hermes) - Fork and build of Static Hermes from Software Mansion.
-This repo includes guide how to use Static Hermes in your app today (without typed mode)
 - [Repo](https://github.com/tmikov/gpt-scroller) - A simple Static Hermes demo using DearImGUI
 - [Gist](https://gist.github.com/tmikov/3e6310abcd77ff8066297cdd4927b44d) - example usage of `NativeState`
 - [Repo](https://github.com/tmikov/octane) - Tzvetan fork of `Octane` benchmark lib with some results for (Static) Hermes